machinewrapped/gpt-subtrans/readme.md

 ### Installing from source
 For other platforms, or if you want to modify the program, you will need to have Python 3.10+ and pip installed on your system, then follow these steps.

+step1

 1. Clone the GPT-Subtrans repository onto your local machine using the following command:
 ```
     git clone https://github.com/machinewrapped/gpt-subtrans.git
 ```

-**The easiest setup method for most users is to run an installation script, e.g. `install-openai.bat` or `install-gemini.bat` at this point and enter your API key when prompted.
+The easiest setup method for most users is to run an installation script, e.g. `install-openai.bat` or `install-gemini.bat` at this point and enter your API key when prompted.
 This will create a virtual environment and install all the required packages for the provider, and generate command scripts to launch the specified provider.
 You can then skip the remaining steps.

-MacOS users should run `install.sh` instead (this should work on any unix-like system). **
+MacOS and Linux users should run `install.sh` instead (this should work on any unix-like system).

+During the installing process, input the apikey you have, and the .env file will be created automatically.
+Thus, you can ignore step2, but you are recommended to read it.

+step2

 2. Create a new file named .env in the root directory of the project.
 Add any required settings for your chosen provider to the .env file like this:
 ```